A manufacturer, an insurer and an operator are in a boat

 We could even go further: if a price increase alone is an indication to employees that the company’s customer strategy has changed, then the customer culture is fragile, or even lacking.
 Such doubts do not arise in a company with a strong customer culture.

-On the other hand, you can take advantage of this price revaluation to get your teams on board in the quest for even greater customer satisfaction, by encouraging everyone to look for ways to compensate for dissatisfaction (to limit the potentially destructive effect of revised prices) by, for example, nurturing services, improving customer relations in person, on the phone or by e-mail, and boosting the customer orientation of your teams!
-In other words, by focusing on what really drives customer satisfaction.
+On the other hand, you can take advantage of this price revaluation to get your teams on board in the quest for even greater customer satisfaction.
+Encourage everyone to look for ways to compensate for dissatisfaction.
+This limits the potentially destructive effect of revised prices.
+Do this by nurturing services, improving customer relations in person, on the phone, or by e-mail, and boosting the customer orientation of your teams!
+In other words, focus on what really drives customer satisfaction.

-I hope you’ll bear this in mind the day you decide to raise your prices, because the quest for customer satisfaction is often not the preserve of calm and serene moments… Customer culture is built especially in the most impetuous moments.
+I hope you’ll bear this in mind the day you decide to raise your prices.
+The quest for customer satisfaction is often not the preserve of calm and serene moments… Customer culture is built especially in the most impetuous moments.